Hyperdontia: Famous people with hyperdontia

 Agrippina the Younger, mother of Emperor Nero, was reported to have an extra canine in her upper right jaw.
 This was seen as a sign of good fortune in Ancient Rome.
 The actor Gaten Matarazzo had hyperdontia but underwent surgery to remove his extraneous teeth.
+Freddie Mercury, lead singer for British band Queen, also had hyperdontia.
 David DeVore Jr. gained internet fame after being filmed after removing a supernumerary tooth at the dentist.

-Kalpana Balan, an Indian woman entered Guinness World Records for having the most teeth in a human mouth.
+Evano Mellone, a Canadian man, entered the Guinness World Records for having the most teeth in a human mouth, at 41 teeth.
+The record among women is 38 teeth, held by Kalpana Balan from India.

-Freddie Mercury, lead singer for British band Queen.

 Historical mentions

 Timarchos (either son or father of Nicocles of Paphos) is said to have had "a double row of cheek-teeth."
 The daughter of Mithridates VI, Drypetina, is said to have a double row of teeth.
 Agrippina the Younger, sister of Caligula, wife of Claudius, and mother of Nero, is said to have had a double canine in her right upper jaw, something that was seen as a sign of good fortune by the Romans.

 The semi-mythological Emperor Ku is attributed with this condition.

 One of the Great Peacemaker's names is "Deganawidah," which has been translated by some to mean "Double Row of Teeth."